astropy/astropy/docs/vo/samp/advanced_embed_samp_hub.rst

 To do this, you will need to define a class that handles the dialog, and you should then pass an **instance** of the class to
 |SAMPHubServer| (not the class itself).
 This class should inherit
-from `astropy.vo.samp.hub.WebProfileDialog` and add the following:
+from `astropy.vo.samp.WebProfileDialog` and add the following:

     1) It should have a GUI timer callback that periodically calls ``WebProfileDialog.handle_queue`` (available as